project-open/intranet-attendance-management/README.md

   	- Equivalent to Start Work, just with type "Break"

 - Stop:
-	- scrolls to current week,
+	- Scrolls to current week,
-	- stops an ongoing attendance (work or break) by adding end time of now()
+	- Stops an ongoing attendance (work or break) today by adding end time of now()
-	- syncs with the database
+	- Syncs with the database
 	- "Gehen": Letzter Eintrag muss Anwesenheit gewesen sein, mit "Gehen" leer, sonst ignorieren